-According to Dr. John Gottman, there are 4 Horsemen of the Apocalypse as it pertains to relationships include Criticism, Defensiveness, Contempt, and Stonewalling.
+According to Dr. John Gottman, there are 4 Horsemen of the Apocalypse that can cause a major tear in a relationship.
+These relationship killers include Criticism, Defensiveness, Contempt, and Stonewalling.

 Defensiveness ranks high as a reaction to perceived judgment.
 Again, directly quoting The Gottman Institute (research of couples), “Defensiveness is an attempt to protect yourself, to defend your innocence, to ward off a perceived attack.”

 We normally become defensive when we feel called out, criticized, or blamed for something.
 And a primary reason conflicts aren’t resolved quickly with the least amount of relationship fallout.

 In the aforementioned scenario, Kelly felt attacked, so she is instantly defensive.

 - Playing the Innocent Victim.
 In other words, Kelly first argued how hard she tried and innocent she was (she actually worked fast to rush home).